Sticking to a vegan diet can come with its own challenges - especially when it comes to getting sufficient vitamins and nutrients.

 Lets quickly go through the key benefits of using vegan collagen vs animal-based collagen:

-- Lower Allergy Risk - while not extremely common, certain allergies and illnesses can be triggered in people from ingesting animal products such as animal-based collagen.
+- Lower Allergy Risk - while not extremely common, certain allergies and illnesses can be triggered in people from ingesting animal products such as animal-sourced collagen.
 Because vegan collagen is manufactured in a controlled environment, there’s much less risk of any unwanted compounds being included.
 Common allergens can easily be removed if they are found during the process.

 - Cruelty-Free - many products in the beauty industry that are designed to help with wrinkles or aging skin are tested on animals or even created from animal products.
 As animal collagen is taken directly from bones and connective tissue, those living a committed vegan lifestyle will obviously want to avoid any part of this process.